-Your 2017 to-do list may be long and include many tasks that are just hopeful wishes.
+Your IT to-do list may be long and include many tasks that are just hopeful wishes.
 But, there should be one item that is high up on there as it will kill many birds with one stone.

 Your users will be very familiar with app-stores by now.
 From iTunes to Google Play, they will be comfortable finding, downloading and using the apps they need.
 Introducing this level of software self-service to your organization will provide benefits in 5 areas: